rmorla/gors/README.md

 ## Target VMs

 The Target VMs is where your services are going to be deployed.
 You need to save a clean snapshot that you can bring back before starting deployment.
+We assume the target VM is an ubuntu box with user gors.

 ## Connecting to other hardware